OpenTAI/taiadv/taiadv/detection/README.md

 # Adversarial-Example-Detection
-This is a project for detecting adversarial examples.
-It supports the MNIST, CIFAR-10, and SVHN datasets, and currently includes detection methods such as KDE, LID, NSS, FS, Magnet, NIC, and MultiLID.
+This project is designed for detecting adversarial examples and supports the MNIST, CIFAR-10, and SVHN datasets.
+It currently incorporates various detection methods, including KDE, LID, NSS, FS, Magnet, NIC, and MultiLID.

-Attack method: FGSM, BIM, PGD, CW, DeepFool, Spatial Transofrmation Attack, Square Attack, Adversarial Patch

-Detect method:

-(1)[KDE](https://arxiv.org/pdf/1703.00410)<sup>[1]</sup>: KDE reveals that adversarial samples tend to deviate from the normal data manifold in the deep space, resulting in relatively lower kernel densities.

-(2)[LID](https://arxiv.org/pdf/1801.02613)<sup>[2]</sup>: This method extracts features from each intermediate layer of a deep neural network and employs the Local Intrinsic Dimensionality metric to detect adversarial samples.

-(3)[NSS](https://ieeexplore.ieee.org/document/9206959)<sup>[3]</sup>: This method propose to characterize the AEs through the use of natural scene statistics.

-(4)[FS](https://arxiv.org/abs/1704.01155)<sup>[4]</sup>: This method employs feature squeezing to reduce the dimensionality of input samples and then detects adversarial samples based on the changes in the model's output before and after compression.

-(5)[MagNet](https://arxiv.org/abs/1705.09064)<sup>[5]</sup>: This method detects adversarial samples by assessing the ability to reconstruct normal samples while being unable to reconstruct adversarial samples.
-The AEs can be easily distinguished from those of normal samples using MSCN coefficients as NSS tool.

-(6)[NIC](https://www.cs.purdue.edu/homes/taog/docs/NDSS19.pdf)<sup>[6]</sup>: This method propose a novel technique to extract DNN invariants and use them to perform runtime adversarial sample detection.

-(7)[MultiLID](https://arxiv.org/pdf/2212.06776)<sup>[7]</sup>: Based on a re-interpretation of the LID measure and several simple adaptations, this method surpass the state-of-the-art on adversarial detection.

 ## Setting Paths
 Open `setup_paths.py` and configure the paths and other settings for the detection methods.